 You can also check out our article on how we use AliExpress to validate products before launching them on Amazon.

 Is Alibaba Safe?

-- Making payment via wire transfers is normal but always make sure the beneficiary name matches the company name
+- Pay via Trade Assurance or PayPal when you can.
+Making payment via wire transfers for larger orders is normal, but always make sure the beneficiary name matches the company name.

 Now, the caveat I mentioned regarding quality.
-Receiving inferior quality products in China are a very big concern when ordering on Alibaba.
-Stereotypes are sometimes true, and the crappy “Made In China” products stereotype can be true if you do not follow some fairly easy best practices.
+Receiving inferior quality products in China is a very big concern when ordering on Alibaba.
+Stereotypes are sometimes true, and the crappy “Made In China” products stereotype will be true for you if you do not follow some fairly easy best practices.
 When you're reading to order products, review our article below on ensuring quality products.